 This will give the player unlimited speed boosts within a short period of time.
 The player can keep boosting until the time runs out.

-Turns the player into a large bullet for a small amount of time and will also put you into autopilot.
-If you hit anyone when you are a bullet you will cause them to spin out and slow down.
+Turns the player into a large bullet for a small amount of time that moves on autopilot.
+If anyone is hit while in bullet form they will spin out and slow down.

-This causes cars that are ahead of you to shrink and reduce their speed.
+This causes cars that are ahead to shrink and reduce their speed.
 Small karts can be made to spin out by barging into them.

 This makes the player invincible for a small amount of time.
 The players speed will increase and barging into other players will cause them to spin out and slow down.

 Will cause the character to go invisible.
 This means that the player can drive through things on the road such as bananas and fake blocks.
-The ghost character ‘Boo’ will also steal items from other characters and give them to you.
+The ghost character ‘Boo’ will also steal items from other characters.

 - B Dasher